sanchitkhthpalia/ACS_Weather/README.md

 # Weather Dashboard

 A modern, responsive weather dashboard web app that allows users to search for any city and view the current weather and a 5-day forecast.
-Built for a 1-hour coding test, with a focus on clean code, usability, and visual polish.

 ## Features
 - Search for any city and get real-time weather data